Frančesko Micalović: Career

 Frančesko was also referred to as meštre (master craftsman) because he was not only a publisher but also a craftsman who cut paper and prepared types for printing.
 It is possible that Frančesko learned the skill of melting metal and engraving from his father-in-law, so he was able to prepare types for printing books on presses that belonged to Rusconi in 1512.

 Mihailo Dinić discovered in Ragusan archives that Micalović signed two contracts in his attempt to publish Cyrillic script books for Ragusan Catholics.
 Micalović and Petar Đuro Šušić signed the first contract with Girolamo Soncino in Pesaro on 28 September 1510.
 It was agreed that Girolamo would print in his printing house several prayer books on Cyrillic script.

 On 31 July 1511 Micalović signed an agreement with Šušić in which Micalović's name appears as Frančesko.
-According to this agreement Micalović and Šušić established a company in which Micalović invested his labor (personam suam) and contract he signed earlier with Soncino, while Šušić invested 108 golden ducats.
+According to this agreement Micalović and Šušić established a company in which Micalović invested his labour (personam suam) and the contract he signed earlier with Soncino, while Šušić invested 108 golden ducats.
 It was agreed that printed books were to be collected by Micalović who was obliged to distribute them in Dubrovnik (in a small shop he was to open for this purpose) and Serbia.
-On 20 August 1513 Micalović began his journey into the Ottoman controlled territory of the Balkans to sell prayer books he printed.
-On that date Micalović and Šušić signed another contract in which Micalović was obliged to return to Šušić all the money he received from selling prayer books.
+On 20 August 1513 Micalović began his journey into the Ottoman-controlled territory of the Balkans to sell prayer books he printed.
+On that date, Micalović and Šušić signed another contract in which Micalović was obliged to return to Šušić all the money he received from selling prayer books.